Ejikeme Patrick Nwosu: Inventions

-Nwosu patented devices, including a fire retardant paint which when used to paint objects would prevent fire from burning them, and a separation apparatus that purifies a mixture of miscible solute, solvent, and colloid by-products.
-Nwosu was granted patents by the Nigerian government for these two inventions.
-Nwosu also isolated ammonia from human urine, using what he called a patrium flask reactor.
+Nwosu was granted Nigerian patents for devices including a fire-retardant paint and a separation apparatus for purifying mixtures of miscible solutes, solvents and colloid by-products.
+He also received a patent for a process of producing flammable gases from human urine, using what he called a patrium flask reactor.

 In 2021, the Federal Government of Nigeria announced that it had partnered with Ejikeme’s company, Lumos Laboratories Nigeria Limited to establish a waste management system in which biogas will be produced from biodegradable wastes and urine for the purpose of generating electricity and cooking gas in correctional centers across the country.
 In 2022, Hydrofuel Canada Inc. entered into a share purchase agreement with Lumos Laboratories to produce green hydrogen, ammonia, fertiliser, and electricity, all from human and animal wastes.
 Nwosu also invented urine-based fertiliser.
 In order to create the urine-based fertiliser, he first created a prototype urine-diverting toilet that collected urine from human users.
 On 23 November 2022, the Federal Government of Nigeria awarded him another patent for this invention.
 Nwosu envisaged a future in which people would be paid for passing urine in conveniences because of the use of the urine for producing the fertiliser which he had invented.